nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Property and client attributes

 In Condonery, properties and clients can hold many different attributes.
-These attributes are denoted by options (e.g. `n/` for name) when using commands like `add -p`, `add -c`, `edit -p` or `edit -c`.
+These attributes are denoted by parameters (e.g. `n/` for name) when using commands like `add -p`, `add -c`, `edit -p` or `edit -c`.
-This section gives a breakdown of each attribute and its option counterpart.
+This section gives a breakdown of each attribute and its parameter counterpart.

 ### Shared attributes
 #### Name
 * Refers to the name of a property or client.
 * Each property or client can only have one name.

-* Option: `n/`
+* Parameter: `n/`
 * Example: `n/PINNACLE@DUXTON`

 #### Address
 * Refers to the address of a property or client.
 * Each property or client can only have one address.

-* Option: `a/`
+* Parameter: `a/`
 * Example: `a/Cantonment Rd, #1G, 085301`

 #### Tag